googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 and above 360° are not sampled for drawing the rays.

 Figure 5.30 illustrates drawing direction from 0° to 360°, start and end angles and color stop alignment.
-The color for angles lower than 0° is red and the color for angles greater than 150 is yellow due to the pad extend mode.
+The color for angles lower than 30° is red and the color for angles greater than 150° is yellow due to the pad extend mode.

-![A sweep gradient, from red to yellow, with start angle of 30° and an end angle of 150°.](images/colr_conic_gradient_start_stop_angles.png)
+![A sweep gradient, from yellow to red, with start angle of 30° and an end angle of 150°.](images/colr_conic_gradient_start_stop_angles.png)

-**Figure 5.30 A sweep gradient with start angle of 30° and an end angle of 150°, using a `ColorLine` with color stops 0 and 1 for red and yellow and extend mode pad.**
+**Figure 5.30 A sweep gradient with start angle of 30° and an end angle of 150°, using a `ColorLine` with color stops 0 and 1 for yellow and red and extend mode pad.**

 Not more than one full rotation is drawn and there is no overlap in drawing for